radancyco/tb-ajd-template/code/v2/README.md

 These steps should only be followed if the previous AJD uses the layout format as the version 2 AJD.

 1. Map new filters to the AJD Theme Level
-2. Find the IDs for the filters you mapped to the theme level and add them to all the modules
+2. Find the IDs for the filters you mapped to the theme level and add them to to the page level as ajd types
-3. Update if-statements to change out content based on new filters
+3. Update if-statements to change out content based on new ajd types
     * If the new AJD has a module that the existing AJDs do not have you will still need to create a new module.
 Once you do that you can make it so the new module only appears when the correct filter is applied.